-Malaysia PM quarantines as minister tests positive for virus
+Malaysia PM quarantines as Cabinet minister tests positive for virus

 However, he said he will observe the quarantine and work from home until Oct.
 16. Muhyiddin said all those in close contact with Zulkifli at the meeting will undergo compulsory quarantine, while others are advised to observe self-isolation.

-Local reports said the attendees included several ministers, the national police chief, the armed forces chief and the health director-general.
+Local reports cited national police chief Abdul Hamid Bador, who also attended the meeting, as saying he will isolate himself even though he tested negative.
+Other attendees reportedly included several ministers, the armed forces chief and the health director-general.
 Health ministry officials couldn’t be immediately reached for confirmation and further details.

 This was the second time that Muhyiddin has voluntarily observed a self-quarantine.
 He did the same in May when one of his Cabinet officers was diagnosed with the virus.